richard-cox/k8s-gen-ai-ui/hackweek.md

      ```

 ### K8sGPT Results
-- View k8sgpt operator controller-manager `pod` log `manager` container for worthwhile logs
+- View k8sgpt operator controller-manager `pod` --> `manager` container log for worthwhile info
 - View k8sgpt ollama `pod` log for details about the args used in k8sgtp analyse request
 - View ollama `pod` log for http request (and path) logs
 - If there are dodgy pods then there should be `core.k8sgpt.ai.result` / `Results` CR's created